MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-sofs-qos.md

 ## Before you start

-Before you start setting QoS, you can verify the status of currently defined QoS policies for a SOFS cluster by running the Get-StorageQoSPolicy PowerShell cmdlet on a cluster node.
+Before you set up QoS, you can verify the status of currently defined QoS policies for a SOFS cluster by running the Get-StorageQoSPolicy PowerShell cmdlet on a cluster node.

 ## Create a QoS policy